International relations of Wales: Welsh Government and Senedd Cymru

+Local authorities

+Cardiff is an associate member of Eurocities.
+Welsh local authorities nominate one delegate to the Chamber of Local Authorities of the Congress of Local and Regional Authorities.

 St David's Day international visits

 The first minister has routinely embarked on diplomatic visits to other countries on Saint David's Day (1 March).
 During his tenure, Carwyn Jones, made visits to Brussels, Washington D.C., New York, Barcelona and Montreal, between 2011 and 2018.
 His successor, Mark Drakeford has used the day for sole visits to Brussels, (and Paris in 2019), marking an emphasis on European diplomatic visits since he became first minister.

 Taith

-Wales' started its Taith student exchange programme in September 2022 to replace the Erasmus scheme.
+Wales started its Taith student exchange programme in September 2022 to replace the Erasmus scheme.
 The scheme aims over four years for 15,000 students and staff from Wales to travel abroad and for 10,000 to work or study in Wales.

+2026 Cardiff memorandum of understanding

+On 14 September 2026, Rhun ap Iorwerth, John Swinney and Michelle O'Neill, in their capacity as party leaders rather than heads of government, together with Sinn Féin president Mary Lou McDonald, signed a memorandum of understanding in Cardiff to affirm their shared commitment to independence from the United Kingdom and set out planned Welsh-Scottish cooperation on issues including child poverty, the cost of living, and international engagement, along with joint ambitions on the economy, energy and international partnerships.

 Sport

 Wales uses rugby and rugby events to promote itself overseas.

 The Welsh Government used Wales' participation in the 2022 FIFA World Cup to promote Welsh culture, and established a Football Museum for Wales.

+Wales is represented by its own team at the Commonwealth Games and Commonwealth Youth Games.